Membership Tutorial - Jetsetter Alerts

 Make the most of your trip — book before you go.

-We've partnered with GetYourGuide.com, an industry leader that offers tours, activities, transfers/shuttles, and tickets to local attractions in 10,000 cities across 180 countries worldwide.
+We’ve partnered with GetYourGuide.com and Viator.com—industry leaders offering tours, activities, transfers/shuttles, and attraction tickets in 10,000 cities across 180 countries worldwide.

-GetYourGuide.com allows you to pre-book all their desired vacation activities at the lowest prices, and—our favorite reason—you'll never need to pull out your credit or debit card while on vacation.
-This means no risk of compromising your cards at the worst possible time, with no chance of getting a replacement until you're back home.
-(Been there, it's not fun!)
+With them, you can pre-book all your vacation activities, tours, and excursions at the lowest prices—and our favorite reason—you’ll never need to pull out your credit or debit card while on vacation.
+That means no risk of card fraud at the worst possible time, when getting a replacement might not be possible until you’re back home.
+(We’ve been there—it’s not fun!)

-You should never give your account information to 3rd parties in foreign countries, especially debit card information.
-Credit cards come with far better protection, but why even risk it, and have to spend a day disputing charges for fraudulent usage of your card?
+This allows you to never give your account information to 3rd parties in foreign countries, especially debit card details.
+Credit cards offer better protection, but why risk it—and waste a vacation day disputing fraudulent charges—when you can avoid the situation altogether?

 This concludes our tutorial!
-You're now ready to conquer your bucket list, and turn your dream trips into memories instead of remaining just a dream!
+You’re now ready to start checking off your bucket list and turning dream trips into real memories instead of leaving them as “someday.”